• Skip to main content

 Right to Life of Adams County

 Our mission is the education of the public on pro-life issues.
 Our main focus is the abortion issue.
-Volunteer opportunities include: helping at our booth at the Adams County Fair, helping at our annual dinner in October, helping promote our Pennies for Life campaign in the churches, and becoming a board member.
+Volunteer opportunities include: praying at the Life Chain, helping at our annual dinner in October, helping promote our Pennies for Life campaign in the churches, and becoming a board member.

 rtlac.org